-Students enrolled in this course need to be self -motivated, self-directed learners and able to plan, manage, and focus their time efficiently and productively.
+Prerequisite: 3D Design Students enrolled in this course need to be self-motivated, self-directed learners and able to plan, manage, and focus their time efficiently and productively.
 This course is designed for students who have an above average interest and ability in art and are serious about continuing to improve their art skills as well as develop a personal style.
-More sophisticated techniques in sculpture, metals, and ceramics will be introduced.
+More sophisticated techniques in sculpture, and ceramics will be introduced.
 Students will explore clay construction, decorative processes, throwing wheels, alternative firing processes, and much more.
-Regular outside drawing and writing assignments will enrich the classroom experience as well as contribute to the student's portfolio of work.
+Seniors in this course will be expected to build a body of work to be exhibited in the annual student art show during 4th quarter.